What are Facebook Lead Ads? In Facebook’s words:

 Furthermore, the consent must be specific to the purpose, meaning that multiple purposes require multiple consents.
 Click here for an example of how to do this using a single form.

 Best practice when using email forms to collect consent, is to add an additional verification step known as double opt-in.
 This final step helps you to confirm that the person giving consent is indeed the owner of the email address provided.

 This is particularly useful for marketers as

-For more information on how to handle email lists and newsletters in a legally compliant way, read our detailed Email & Newsletter Guide.
+For more information on how to handle email lists and newsletters in a legally compliant way, read our detailed Email & Newsletter Compliance Guide.